 You will need eight large marshmallows from the refrigerator section for each tube of crescent roll dough.
 Don't use the new-fangled jumbo marshmallows; they are way too big to fit into a triangle of crescent roll dough.

 Now, wrap that sugary marshmallow snugly inside a triangle of crescent roll dough.
 I found starting at the skinny end is easier.
 Roll it up toward the wide end.
-This step is by far the trickiest part of this Halloween treat!
+This step is by far the trickiest part of making this Halloween treat!

 Muffin cups are perfect for this recipe.
 I had more success baking these yummy buns when I placed each in a greased muffin tin cup rather than on a flat baking sheet.
 The Hocus Pocus Buns hold their shape better, and it helps keep the marshmallow inside.